CharlyReux/evolvable-by-design-tutorial/README.md

 We now need to update our profileCard component accordingly, so that it can use the new type of data the service gets.

-We provide a utility class *`WithSemanticDataRequired`* that simplifies the usage of the library, here is how our component looks like now.
+We provide a utility class *`WithSemanticDataRequired`* that simplifies the usage of the library, here is how you should change the ProfileCard Component.

 ```jsx
 export default function ProfileCard(props) {